 9. Join a co-working space

 Co-working has revolutionised the lives of solopreneurs everywhere, giving you a ready-made network for support, collaboration and to win new business.
 Many co-working spaces also offer mentoring, training and events, plus there are loads of good value packages designed with solo workers in mind.
-Find out about some of London's best co-working options here.
+Find out if co-working is right for you here.

 10. Make sure you get paid